-POLICY LV UE5 The local planning authority will give long term protection to the areas which have been delineated as agricultural lands associated with agro-industry on the land use proposal map and will give long term protection to the needs of agriculture over other planning considerations in dealing with any development of such lands.
+- POLICY LV UE5 The local planning authority will give long term protection to the areas which have been delineated as agricultural lands associated with agro-industry on the land use proposal map and will give long term protection to the needs of agriculture over other planning considerations in dealing with any development of such lands.
 This consideration will be informed in part by food security considerations occasioned by climate change.

-POLICY LV UE6 The local planning authority will give due consideration to the establishment of agro-industrial development at suitable location where the infrastructural facilities are available and where surrounding amenities will not be adversely affected.
+POLICY LV UE6 The local planning authority will give due consideration to the establishment of agro-industrial development at - to the establishment of agro-industrial development at suitable location where the infrastructural facilities are available and where surrounding amenities will not be adversely affected.